Skip to content

 • ModuleLabel/system: does not use the user-friendly label texts, but shows the path of the module directory instead.

 • ModulePowerUser: will also reveal several hidden modules, most of which are only important to sysadmins or users who really want to do EasyBuild development in a clone of the software stack.
+(Or you could of course use the --show_hidden command line flag of module avail to show hidden modules also.)

 CrayEnv